Worlds fastest naked airhead?

-After seemingly endless flowbench and dyno work involving the tuning of ports, inlet tracts, exhaust systems, spark and cam timing, 90 hp was seen at the rear wheel as measured on a Dynojet in full inertia mode: A 50% increase in power over the cafe racer motor that I had campaigned in 2015 and approximately 70% more than a stock R100 .
-It was time to pack my tools and prepare for the journey into outback South Australia.
+After seemingly endless flowbench and dyno work involving the tuning of ports, inlet tracts, exhaust systems, spark and cam timing, 90 hp was seen at the rear wheel as measured on a Dynojet in full inertia mode (approx 100hp at the crank): A 50% increase in power over the cafe racer motor that I had campaigned in 2015 and approximately 70% more than a stock R100.
+Not bad for an old shaft driven, 2 valve hemi pushrod engine.
+It was time to pack my tools and prepare for the 2 day journey into outback South Australia.

 The bike’s land speed class is M-PG1000 (The DLRA have borrowed classifications and much of the rule book from Bonneville which is the Mecca of land speed racing).
 That is:

 - Pump gas – the stuff you get out of the bowser at your local petrol staion i.e. No race fuel.

 - 1000cc – the stock R100 is actually 980cc which is what I ran.

 The record in this class was 144mph.
 (Annoyingly, since 2014, it had been incorrectly recorded in the DLRA record books as 148mph).
 Pushrod engines are older technology so the class is mainly comprised of ‘classic’ bikes carrying marques such as BMW, Moto Guzzi and Harley Davidson.